Please email us at firstname.lastname@example.org for more information or questions not answered here.

 Email email@example.com, or just come on out, watch some curling, talk to our Club members, and dive in!
 You can Take a Learn to Curl class, then Join a Beginner's League.
 Or Become a Club Member, and Join one of our Rec Leagues.
 We have plenty of Volunteering Opportunities, especially during our end-of-the-season Cherry Bombspiel (you don't need to know anything about curling to be a valued volunteer at this fun event).
 And of course, we always like to see folks wearing Club Swag. and - OK - we'll say it - DONATIONS ALWAYS HELP!
 We look forward to seeing you on the ice.

 As a member, you will receive a name tag (for new members) as well as a club pin.
 Pins are a big deal in curling, and sharing club pins is a tradition in bonspiels.
-(They are also available for purchase).
-In addition, Embroid ME, (S. Airport at Garfield) has our logo available to affix to soft goods, like hats and jackets.
-Your swag will be delivered to you during league play.
+Other swag is available at various times of the year - click here for the latest.

 Becoming a member allows you to be a free substitute during our league play, a $20 savings per night!
 If you would like to sub, sign up to be a TC Curling Club member HERE.